How to Bounce Back from Bankruptcy (Updated 2021)

 Individual rebound stories

 Abraham Lincoln ran a general store into insolvency.
 He became personally liable for the failed store’s debts.
 Creditors sued him for the $1,000, and Lincoln had to give up his remaining assets: his horse and surveying gear.
 He continued paying off the remaining debt for a number of years afterwards, and yet he still managed to become one of the most revered presidents in United States history.
-Thomas Jefferson, another US president, also filed for bankruptcy several times in his life.
+Thomas Jefferson, another US president, also filed for personal bankruptcy several times in his life.

 Legendary industrialist Henry Ford experienced business bankruptcy before founding the Henry Ford Company.
 Fellow automobile industrialist and founder of General Motors William Crapo Durant went from a personal net worth of $120 million to bankruptcy during the Great Depression.